jylitalo/jylitalo.github.io/_posts/2015-09-14-puppet-notes.markdown

 status: publish
 date: 2015-09-14 12:00
 ---
+Random notes about puppet configuration management tool and related topics.

 *Puppet doesn't like symlinks*

 When you start building _/etc/puppet/environments/production_ in your puppet master, don't use symlinks on directory tree.
 I once made the mistake of using symlinks for manifests and modules directories and was getting frustrated, when puppet agent didn't seem to get my _manifests/site.pp_ file.